rohan-v8rma/React-Ref/README.md

 ---

 # State

+To figure out which piece of data is state.
+Ask three questions about each piece of data:

+1. Is it passed in from a parent via props?
+If so, it probably isn’t state.
+2. Does it remain unchanged over time?
+If so, it probably isn’t state.
+3. Can you compute it based on any other state or props in your component?
+If so, it isn’t state.

 ## Why can't we just use a local variable in the component instead of a state variable?